-- Although companies realize they desperately need to dig into data analytics to maintain their business position, 45% surveyed think their current internal IT development cycles are not sufficient for new analytics and don’t fulfill their business requirements.
+- Although companies realise they desperately need to dig into data analytics to maintain their business position, 45% surveyed think their current internal IT development cycles are not sufficient for new analytics and don’t fulfil their business requirements.

-- Making matters worse, over half (52%) of those surveyed see the speed of their organization’s insight generation from data analytics as constrained by its existing IT infrastructure.
+- Making matters worse, over half (52%) of those surveyed see the speed of their organisation’s insight generation from data analytics as constrained by its existing IT infrastructure.

 So what has happened in the past couple of years?
-Not a lot in terms of usage, but a lot in terms of data gathering; just check out the graph below which shows the volume of data/information created, captured, copied, and consumed worldwide from 2010 to 2025 (in zettabytes).
-As you can see data is expected to more than triple over the coming five years.
+Not a lot in terms of usage, but a lot in terms of data gathering.
+Just check out the graph below which shows the volume of data/information created, captured, copied, and consumed worldwide from 2010 to 2025 (in zettabytes).
+As you can see data is expected to almost double in the next three years!

 Of course big data has been big news for years, thanks to its 5Vs (volume, velocity, variety, variability, value).
-These were the driving forces behind the need and finally the upgrades in computing power that made it possible to adopt a new and significantly faster way of analysing it all.
+These were the driving forces behind the need and finally the computing upgrades which made new ways of analysing it all even possible.

 This article by Olivia Ryan sums up the “6 ways big data expansion can significantly damage our privacy.”
 These are the major points which the GDPR is hoping to address, and about time too in my opinion.

-It’s true that companies do recognise all the threats detailed in the earlier mentioned study, and while startups flourish in every industry, the mastodons of commerce are generally much slower to change, hence the need for GDPR. (see below for an alternative approach to individualised data utilisation)
+It’s true that companies do recognise all the threats detailed in the earlier mentioned study, and while startups flourish in every industry, the mastodons of commerce are slow to change, hence the need for GDPR. (see below for an alternative approach to individualised data utilisation)